Kelvin340-cloud/Python/README.md

-FARM MANAGEMENT CODE CHALLENGE
+**FARM MANAGEMENT CODE CHALLENGE**

-In this code challenge, we will assist a farmer in calculating the total harvest from two fields (wheat and potatoes) and the overall expenses and profits for this season.
+In this code challenge, we assisted a farmer in calculating various financial metrics related to their harvest season.
+Initially, we computed the total harvest by summing up the yields of wheat and potatoes, providing insight into the overall productivity.
+Next, we determined the total expenses, considering costs for seeds and labor, highlighting the financial outlay required for farming operations.
+Subsequently, we calculated the total revenue based on the selling prices of wheat and potatoes per kilogram, reflecting the income generated from the harvested crops.
+Finally, we computed the total profit by subtracting the total expenses from the total revenue, indicating the financial gain or loss resulting from the farming activities.
+These calculations, facilitated by basic arithmetic operations and variable assignments, allow for a comprehensive understanding of the farmer's financial performance during the harvest season.